qbeyond/terraform-azurerm-archetype-lib/policy_definitions/vhub_connections/tests/README.md

 ### Verify

-ARM template deployed successfully and connection created.
+ARM template deployed successfully and connection status is `Connected`.
+This is automatically checked by terraform if `exercise=true`.

 ## Cleanup